tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Specificity, privacy, and degeneracy in the CD4 T cell receptor repertoire following immunization
  - math to back up hundreds to thousands of TCRs for any given antigen in a repertoire
  - mice
+# Structural basis for T cell recognition of cancer neoantigens and implications for predicting neoepitope immunogenicity
+ - oncogenic mutations can improve antigen presentation by strengthening pMHC binding, mutation can also be detected by direct interactions with TCR
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported